6 min read

 Three more, in shrinking order of relevance:

-- vLLM.
-Production inference server for serving open models at scale.
+• vLLM.
+A production inference server for serving open models at scale.
 PagedAttention, continuous batching.
-If you're hosting a model behind an API for many users, vLLM is what you actually want; llama.cpp is for single-user.
+If you're hosting a model behind an API for many users, vLLM is what you actually want. llama.cpp is for single-user.

-- MLX (Apple).
-Apple's own ML framework, optimized for unified memory.
+• MLX (Apple).
+Apple's own ML framework, tuned for unified memory.
 Fast for prototyping models from scratch on Apple Silicon.
-Not the path for running pre-trained GGUFs — that's still llama.cpp.
+Not the path for running pre-trained GGUFs.
+That's still llama.cpp.

-- TensorRT-LLM.
+• TensorRT-LLM.
 NVIDIA's inference toolkit.
-Very fast on H100/H200, complicated to set up.
-Datacenter tool.
+Very fast on H100/H200, and a pain to set up.
+A datacenter tool.

-For "run a model on my laptop", llama.cpp through Ollama or LM Studio is the answer.
-For "serve a model to my company's customers", vLLM or TensorRT-LLM.
+For "run a model on my laptop," the answer is llama.cpp through Ollama or LM Studio.
+For "serve a model to my company's customers," it's vLLM or TensorRT-LLM.

 A common gotcha

-- Tool calling: Ollama's tool-call schema is OpenAI-compatible but not all open models actually produce tool calls reliably.
-The runtime compatibility doesn't fix the model's training.
+• Tool calling: Ollama's tool-call schema is OpenAI-compatible, but not every open model reliably produces tool calls.
+Runtime compatibility can't fix the model's training.

-- Streaming: works the same way.
-No surprises here.
+• Streaming: works the same way.
+No surprises.

-If your code runs against the OpenAI API and you point it at Ollama, the basics work.
-The advanced features depend on the underlying model, not the runtime.
+If your code runs against the OpenAI API and you point it at Ollama, the basics just work.
+The advanced features depend on the model underneath, not the runtime.

 From the dictionary